 Insider trading is a common term briefly defined as a form of market abuse whereby an insider (which can be a juristic person, trust partnership, or person) with insider knowledge makes use of this knowledge which is unfair to the other market participants.
-Insider trading is an offense given the fiduciary nature which exists between an insider and the business, and is detailed in legislation in the Financial Markets Act (the Act) which aims to –
+Insider trading is an offence given the fiduciary nature which exists between an insider and the business and is detailed in legislation in the Financial Markets Act (the Act) which aims to –

 - Ensure that the South African financial markets are fair, efficient, and transparent;

 - Increase confidence in the South African financial markets by requiring that securities services be provided in a fair, efficient, and transparent manner; and contributing to the maintenance of a stable financial market environment;

 - Promote the protection of regulated persons, clients, and investors;